PlaidCloud/website/content/en/docs/tasks/tls/managing-tls-in-a-cluster.md

 <!-- overview -->

-Kubernetes provides a `certificates.k8s.io` API, which lets you provision TLS certificates signed by a Certificate Authority (CA) that you control.
+PlaidCloud provides a `certificates.k8s.io` API, which lets you provision TLS certificates signed by a Certificate Authority (CA) that you control.
 These CA and certificates can be used by your workloads to establish trust.